-We are thrilled and relieved that Battersea Arts Centre has been granted support through the Cultural Recovery Fund, announced today.
-We would like to send a huge thank you to the Treasury, the Culture Secretary, and all at DCMCS and Arts Council England.
+We are thrilled and relieved that Battersea Arts Centre has been granted support through the Culture Recovery Fund, announced today.
+We would like to send a huge thank you to the Treasury, the Culture Secretary, and all at DCMS and Arts Council England.

 After a very difficult six months, including losing 50% of our annual income due to the pandemic, this grant will ensure BAC’s survival for the immediate future, cover operating costs until March 2021 and allow us to deliver our plan to adapt BAC’s business and operating model for the long term.
 It will enable us to continue to present and produce new creative work; support and invest in artists, freelancers and young people; and build on vital collaborations with our local community and partner organisations across the UK and around the world.